-GSL payments mean gross payments made to customers under a GSL Scheme approved by the approved by the Minister under section 94(1)(b) of the South-East Queensland Water (Distribution and Retail Restructuring) and Natural Resources Provisions Act 2009.
+GSL payments mean gross payments made to customers under a GSL Scheme approved by the approved by the Minister under section 94(1)(c) of the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009

 Information Technology means all information technology costs that have been incurred during the year.
 This includes such items as software (where classified as an operating expenditure by the business), IT licence costs, IT maintenance and support arrangements and SCADA operating costs.
 Entities should also allocate any direct or contracted labour expenses related to the provision of IT services to this category.
 IT related to billing systems should be recorded separately under billing systems.